Ensono/terraform-azure-akscluster/README.md

 }
 ```

-Always pin your module version using either the tagged release or sha_id of the version of tghe
+> **WARNING**: Always pin your module version using either the tagged release or sha_id of the version of the commit.

 See examples folder for sample invocation as standalone plan/output

 create a `terraform.tfvars` file in the examples folder and replace the following values.